smnnlt/sportrxiv/README.md

     keep-tex: true
 ```

-You can view a preview of the rendered template at
+You can view a preview of the rendered template at <https://smnnlt.github.io/sportrxiv/>

-## Format Options

-This format does not have specific format option.
-Include documentation of such option otherwise.
-See <https://github.com/quarto-journals/elsevier#format-options> for an example.